 Onassis Prizes honour world leading academics

-Nobel Laureates help select winners of $200,000 prizes for shipping, trade and finance
+Nobel Laureates help select winners of $600,000 prize fund for shipping, trade and finance

-The winners of the 2012 Onassis Prizes, awarded to the world's foremost academics in the fields of finance, international trade and shipping, were announced at Mansion House in London last night.
+The winners of the 2015 Onassis Prizes, awarded to the world’s foremost academics in the fields of finance, international trade and shipping, have been announced by the Lord Mayor of London, Alderman Alan Yarrow at Mansion House in London.

-The prestigious prizes, each worth $200,000, are sponsored by the Alexander S. Onassis Public Benefit Foundation and awarded every three years by Cass Business School, part of City University London, jointly with the Onassis Foundation.
+The prestigious prizes, each worth $200,000, are sponsored by the Alexander S. Onassis Public Benefit Foundation and awarded every three years by Cass Business School, jointly with the Onassis Foundation.

 Judged by a panel of distinguished academics, including two Nobel Laureates, the prizes recognise the contribution of world leading academics to the fields of finance, international trade and shipping.

-The awards are intended to honour academic achievements that have not previously had a platform for global recognition and it is hoped they will in time receive the same prestige as the Nobel Prize for Economics.
+The awards honour academic achievements that have not previously had a platform for global recognition.

 Onassis Prize for Finance